 NYC Prenuptial Agreement Lawyer

-There are many reasons couples tend to shy away from prenuptial agreements, but they can serve many legitimate purposes other than implantation of doubt and thoughts of an impending divorce.
+There are many reasons couples tend to shy away from prenuptial agreements in New York, but they can serve many legitimate purposes other than implantation of doubt and thoughts of an impending divorce.
 Marriage is romantic.
 It is an expression of love and lifelong commitment.
 Is it appropriate to reduce it to a written contract?

 In general, prenuptial agreements are waivers of rights; limitation on expectations made in recognition that if and when “things” go bad, people tend to behave badly.
 With these agreements, the parties indicate the attempt to amicably resolve now what conflict, anger, and disappointment may conflagrate into a potentially ugly legal battle in court, in the event of an eventual separation or divorce.

-Prenuptial agreements outline the duties and responsibilities of each party in the event of a future divorce.
+A properly drafted prenuptial agreement outlines the duties and responsibilities of each party in the event of a future divorce.
 Except in exceptional circumstances, New York State recognizes the validity of these agreements.
-It is also important to note that child-related issues (custody and support) are cannot be included in a prenuptial agreement.
+It is also important to note that child-related issues (custody and support) are cannot be included in a prenup agreement.

-The basic New York requirements for a valid prenuptial agreement in the State of New York include:
+The basic requirements for getting a valid prenuptial agreement in New York include:

 - The agreement must be in writing

 - Each party must be represented by separate and independent legal counsel

 - It must be duly executed (in the form that would entitle a deed to be recorded) and executed voluntarily.

 - Each must have had the opportunity to make reasonable inquiries into the other’s assets and income; and each party indicates the agreement to be fair and reasonable at the time the agreement is executed